Christopher R. Cooper

-Christopher Reid "Casey" Cooper (born 1966) is an American lawyer who serves as a United States district judge of the United States District Court for the District of Columbia.
+Christopher Reid "Casey" Cooper (born 1966) is an American lawyer and jurist who serves as a United States district judge of the United States District Court for the District of Columbia.
+He was appointed in 2014 by President Barack Obama.

 Early life and education

 Cooper was born in Mobile, Alabama, in 1966.
 He received a Bachelor of Arts degree, summa cum laude, in 1988 from Yale University, where he was also a member of Phi Beta Kappa.
 He received a Juris Doctor with distinction in 1993 from Stanford Law School, where he was president of the Stanford Law Review.

 Career

 Cooper served as a law clerk for Judge Abner Mikva of the United States Court of Appeals for the District of Columbia Circuit from 1993 to 1994.
 From 1994 to 1996, he served as a Special Assistant to the Deputy Attorney General in the United States Department of Justice.
-He served as an associate at Miller, Cassidy, Larroca & Lewin LLC from 1996 until its merger with Baker Botts LLP in 2001, serving as a partner at the latter firm until 2012, when he joined Covington & Burling LLP as a partner.
+He was employed as an associate at Miller, Cassidy, Larroca & Lewin LLC from 1996 until its merger with Baker Botts LLP in 2001, working as a partner at the latter firm until 2012, when he joined Covington & Burling LLP as a partner.
 Cooper remained at Covington & Burling until his appointment to the federal bench.
 While in private practice, Cooper "represented diverse sets of clients in both criminal and civil investigations, with a focus on white-collar and anti-corruption matters."
 Cooper served on the Obama/Biden transition team in 2008 as an advisor on Justice Department issues.